anish9/anish9/README.md

 -->

-- 🔭 I’m currently working on Domain specific image synthesis
+- 🔭 I’m currently working on: Domain specific image synthesis
-- 📫 How to reach me: josh.anish1@gmail.com
+- 📫 How to reach me: anishjosh.com